Defence

 Meagher & Flom

-How does FDI control in the defence sector differ from other industries in terms of the review process?
+3. How does FDI control in the defence sector differ from other industries in terms of review process and remedies imposed by the authorities?

-How can governments effectively balance national security concerns with the need to attract foreign investment in high-tech defence sectors?
+4. How can governments effectively balance national security concerns with the need for high tech defence companies to raise capital from financial investors?

 Corporate Sponsors